freeCodeCamp/freeCodeCamp/docs/codebase-best-practices.md

 #### Interfaces and Types

-For the most part, it is encouraged to use interface over type declarations.
+For the most part, it is encouraged to use interface declarations over type declarations.

 React Component Props - suffix with `Props`